-In addition to assets, the statement of net position will report a separate section of deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The government has three items that qualify for reporting in this category.
+Deferred outflows of resources represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The government has two items that qualify for reporting in this category.
 The first item is related to pensions reported in the district-wide Statement of Net Position.
 This represents the effect of the net change in the District's proportion of the collective net pension liability and difference during the measurement period between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
 The second is the District contributions to the pension systems (TRS and ERS Systems) subsequent to the measurement date.
-Lastly, is the District's contributions for other postemployment benefits subsequent to the measurement date.

-In addition to liabilities, the statement of net position will report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has three items that qualify for reporting in this category.
 First arises under both the modified accrual basis of accounting and district-wide and is reported as unearned revenue.
 The second item is related to pensions reported in the district-wide statement of net position.
 This represents the effect of the net change in the District's proportion of the collective net pension liability (ERS System) and difference during the measurement periods between the District's contributions and its proportion share of total contributions to the pension system not included in pension expense.
-The third item are changes of assumption related to other postemployment benefits.
+The third item are changes of assumptions as well as differences between actual and expected experience related to the total OPEB liability.